tml-tuebingen/nshap/README.md

 The package  works with arbitrary user-defined value functions.
 It also provides a model-agnostic implementation of the interventional SHAP value function.

-The computed interaction indices are an estimate [that can be inaccurate](#estimation), especially if the order of the interaction is large.
+Note that the computed interaction indices are an estimate [that can be inaccurate](#estimation), especially if the order of the interaction is large.

 Documentation is available at [https://tml-tuebingen.github.io/nshap](https://tml-tuebingen.github.io/nshap/).